IMMERSE YOURSELF IN INTERNATIONAL AFFAIRS. MEET EXCEPTIONAL PEOPLE. LEARN TO LEAD. FIND YOUR PASSION. BE A GLOBAL SCHOLAR!

 - A Strategic Communications Seminar, covering basics for motivating the public around issues, working with both print and social media, developing effective messages, and social marketing.
 This seminar includes intensive workshops on public speaking and persuasive writing.

-- A Social Change and Innovation Clinic, during which Scholars will explore pathways for changing the world including public service, advocacy and social entrepreneurship.
+- A Social Change and Innovation Clinic, during which Scholars will learn the nuts and bolts of developing public policy, launching a social enterprise, and crafting a campaign.
 The clinic culminates with Scholars developing a project or campaign to launch in their own community.
 Often, these are really initiatives Scholars launch upon the completion of the program (although that’s not required!).
-This clinic includes half-day workshops on both policy analysis and campaign/project planning.

 - Career Planning Seminar, including a panel with young professionals working in government, corporations and NGOs, as well as a workshop on resume-writing and charting your professional and personal path.

 - Visits to Embassies, World Bank, think tanks, and other D.C. institutions.
-In recent years Scholars have met the Ambassadors from Afghanistan, Bahrain, China and more, toured the World Bank, USAID and State Department, and met with fellows at Brookings, the UN foundation and other prmier instituations.
+In recent years Scholars have met the Ambassadors from Afghanistan, Bahrain, China and more, toured the World Bank, USAID and State Department, and met with fellows at the Brookings Institution, New America Foundation and UN Foundation.

-- Personal meetings with Senator offices on Capitol Hill.
-At the end of the two week session, students use their skills and knowledge to lobby their senators on an issue important to them.
-Past participants have discussed discuss foreign policy challenges including the global food crisis and child marriage with their senators, as well as domestic policy that has global implications
+- Personal meetings with Senate offices on Capitol Hill.
+At the end of the two week session, students use their skills and knowledge to lobby their senators’ offices on an issue important to them.
+Past participants have discussed discuss foreign policy challenges including the global food crisis and child marriage with their senators, as well as domestic policy that has global implications.

 - And of course, exploring beautiful Washington D.C. in the summertime!
 Last year we visited the Smithsonian Museums and Kennedy Center, went to a Nationals Game, and checked out fireworks on the National Mall!